qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 decimal places are inserted.
 If you enable this option three decimal places ist set by default.

 To create a buffer just activate |checkbox| :guilabel:`Draw text buffer` checkbox in the :guilabel:`Buffer` menu.
 The buffer color is variable.
+Also, a new function in QGIS 2.0.0 is the user of blend modes (see blend_modes_).
 ..
 FIXME: more information necessary
 Use the |checkbox| :guilabel:`Color buffer fill` checkbox to ...

-In the :guilabel:`Background` menu you can define with :guilabel:`Size X` and :guilabel:`Size Y` the shape of your buffer.
+In the :guilabel:`Background` menu you can define with :guilabel:`Size X` and :guilabel:`Size Y` the shape of your background.
 Use :guilabel:`Size type` to insert an additional 'Buffer' into your background.
 The buffer size one is set by default here.
 The background then consists of the buffer plus the background in :guilabel:`Size X` and :guilabel:`Size Y`.
 You can set a :guilabel:`Rotation` where you can choose between 'Sync with label', 'Offset of label' and 'Fixed'.
 Using 'Offset of label' and 'Fixed' you can rotate the background.

-:guilabel:`Shadow`
+Define an :guilabel:`Offset X,Y` with X and Y values and the background will be shifted.
+When applying :guilabel:`Radius X,Y` the background gets rounded corners.
+Again, it is possible to mix the background with the underlying layers in the map canvas using the :guilabel:`Blend mode` (see blend_modes_).

+Use the :guilabel:`Shadow` menu for a user-defined :guilabel:`Drop shadow`.
+The drawing of the background is very variable.
+Choose between 'Lowest label component', 'Text', 'Buffer' and 'Background'.
+The :guilabel:`Offset` angle depends on the orientation of the label.
+If you choose the |checkbox| :guilabel:`Use global shadow` checkbox then the zero point of the angle is always oriented to the north and doesn't depend on the orientation of the label.
+Influence the appearance of the shadow with the :guilabel:`Blur radius`.
+The higher the number, the softer the shadows.
+..
+FIXME: more information necessary
+Using the |checkbox| :guilabel:`Blur only alpha pixels` checkbox the shadow will ...
+The appearance of the drop shadow can also be altered by choosing a blend mode (see blend_modes_).

 Choose the :guilabel:`Placement` menu for the label placement and the labeling priority.
+Using the
+|radiobuttonon| :guilabel:`Offset from point` setting you now have the possibility to use :guilabel:`Quadrants`
+to place your label.
+Additionally you can alter the angle of the label placement with the :guilabel:`Rotation` setting.
+Thus, a placement in a certain quadrant with a certain rotation is possible.

-In the :guilabel:`Rendering` menu you can define if every part of a multipart feature is to be labeled here.
+In the :guilabel:`Rendering` menu you can define label and feature options.
+In the :guilabel:`Label options` you can prevent QGIS from rendering only selected labels with the |checkbox| :guilabel:`Show all labels for this layer (including colliding labels)` checkbox.
+In the :guilabel:`Feature options` you can define if every part of a multipart feature is to be labeled.
+In QGIS 2.0.0 now it's possible to define if the number of features to be labeled is limited and to |checkbox| :guilabel:`Discourage labels from covering features`.

 .. features act as obstacles for labels or not .